stiglers-eponym/BeamerPresenter/README.md

 [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues)
 on github if it does not.

-First install required packages.
+First install the dependencies.
 You need Qt 5 including the multimedia module (which is not available in Qt 6.0).
 Additionally you need either the Qt 5 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
 For Qt 5:
 * `qt5-qmake`
 * `qt5-default`
 * `qtmultimedia5-dev`
 * Note: ubuntu's Qt 5 package does not have native markdown support.
 Therefore, also BeamerPresenter will not be able to interpret markdown in ubuntu.

 For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
 * `libpoppler-qt5-dev`: version 0.86.1 is tested.
 Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.

 For MuPDF (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
 * `libmupdf-dev`: MuPDF versions starting from 1.17 should work, version 1.12 or older is explicitly not supported.
 * `libfreetype-dev`
 * `libharfbuzz-dev`